AutoDevSetup/AutoSetup/README.md

 ## Usage

 1. Clone this repository to your local machine using `https://github.com/AutoDevSetup/AutoSetup.git`.
-Replace `AutoDevSetup` with your GitHub username.
 2. Navigate to the cloned repository.
 Example: `cd AutoSetup`.
 3. Make the script executable by running `chmod +x as.sh`.
 Replace `as.sh` with the name of the script file.
 4. Run the script with the GitHub repository you want to clone as an argument.
 Example: `./as.sh <repo>`, where `<repo>` is the repository you want to clone.
 Replace `as.sh` with the name of the script file. for example: `ac.sh AutoDevSetup/AutoSetup`